Setting Up Your Practice - Sole Proprietor, LLC and Corporations

 LLC stands for a “limited liability company.”
 An LLC is a formal legal entity.
 Therefore, where the liability lands is a key distinguishing factor among business structures.
 If you are a sole proprietor the owner is 100 % responsible for the debts and liabilities of the business.
 In an LLC it’s the LLC that’s responsible for the business’s debts and liabilities.
 This means, in most cases, LLC members are protected from the creditors of the LLC and also from any lawsuits which may arise against the LLC.

 Other than the fees for obtaining any required licenses or permits, setting up a sole proprietorship generally doesn’t entail very many other costs.
-However, unlike a sole proprietor, an LLC will need to register with their state and pay initial registration or filing fees.
+However, unlike a sole proprietor, an LLC will need to register with its state and pay initial registration or filing fees.
 In addition, there are a handful of other fees, such as annual fees.

 Advantages of being an LLC